leowu82/mcs_martian-life/README.md

 ## Inspiration

 This project was originally inspired by the mechanics of Fallout Shelter, but pivoted to focus on the constraints of real-world spaceflight.
-Instead of optimizing for "happiness," Project Ares optimizes for mass efficiency and reliability, utilizing data from NASA's Environmental Control and Life Support Systems (ECLSS).
+Instead of optimizing for "happiness," this project optimizes for mass efficiency and reliability, utilizing data from NASA's Environmental Control and Life Support Systems (ECLSS).

 ## Phase 1: The Model